waterdrumming.jpg

 About

-Dobbin's relational and place-responsive practice is a living process that follows curiosity rather than form with the intent of understanding and kinship—the way of water.
-As a human being with intersecting identities as well as personal and ancestral displacement and trauma, their practice honours direct experience as a way of coming to (un)know while listening for the shared beingness, life and resilience in meeting waters.
+As a human being with intersecting identities as well as personal and ancestral displacement and trauma, Dobbin is invested in (re)connection, (ex)change, renewal and worlding projects that uphold respectful relations and embrace interstitiality.
+Their practice honours lived experience as a way of coming to (un)know while listening for the shared beingness, life and resilience in meeting waters.

-Often found alongside animals and plants as well as within the waters of gender expansion, Dobbin is grateful for the (tr)ancestral sanctuaries and lineages of (more-than-)human beings who hold them within a vast web of expression, witnessed and transmitted through love.
+Often found alongside animals and plants as well as within the waters of gender expansion, Dobbin is grateful for the (tr)ancestral and plantcestral sanctuaries and lineages of (more-than-)human beings who hold them within a vast web of expression, witnessed and transmitted through love.
 Their practice is a commitment to sharing the support and learnings that have been poured into them by the Elders, teachers, ancestors and children in their life.

 “Listening As Wayfinding” Menagoesengo/Les Îles-de-la-Madeleine (photo: Nigel Quinn)